 Subject Resource Guide

-Selection emphasizes general mathematics and includes algebra, analysis, differential and algebraic geometry, mathematical physics, probability and statistics, scientific computation, and topology.
+Selection emphasizes general mathematics and includes algebra, analysis, differential and algebraic geometry, mathematical physics, probability and statistics, scientific computation, computer science, and topology.

 Monographs, monographic series, conference proceedings, reference books, and serials are the primary types of materials selected.
 Dissertations and theses by authors other than Tulane students are not usually sought.
 Course materials, videorecordings, and software are considered selectively.
 The Howard-Tilton Memorial Library selectively purchases materials for undergraduate mathematics and popular mathematics.
 Recent textbooks are not purchased but may be accepted as gifts.